Date: May 1, 2018

 Thanks to its moisture resistance and durable, semi-matte finish that adds protection from scratches and dents, there’s no need to paint PVC for added performance.
 However, if you’re looking to alter the semi-matte finish or white coloring, a 100% acrylic paint can be used on the surface once properly prepared.
 When painting cellular vinyl, it’s important to choose paint colors with a Light Reflective Value (LRV) of 60 or higher (generally lighter colors) to reduce excessive heat being absorbed from the sun.
 If a homeowner prefers a darker paint color, we recommend not using vinyl as the garage door material.

-Composite Garage Doors
+Composite Garage Material

-Composite materials use wood fibers and strong, non-wood materials for an extremely versatile final product.
+Composite garage doors use wood fibers and strong, non-wood materials for an extremely versatile final product.
 Wood composite items are popular since they can be manipulated and formed using traditional woodworking methods.
 Other composite materials can offer different benefits depending on how they are used.
 For example, urethane composite doors are very light in weight and can handle the high-heat temperatures that can occur from direct sunlight.

 Types of Composite Materials